How to configure DMZ host on Archer C2_V5

 1. Set your PC to a static IP address to be in the same subnet of the router (default IP address is 192.168.0.1), for example 192.168.0.100.

 If you don’t know how to do that, please refer to

 2. Login the router.
-For how to do that, please refer to How to log in to the web-based interface of Wi-Fi Routers (new logo)?
+For how to do that, please refer to How do I log into the web-based Utility (Management Page) of TP-Link wireless router?

 3. Go to Forwarding > DMZ.

 4. Select Enable and enter the IP address 192.168.0.100 in the DMZ Host IP Address filed.

 5. Click Save.

 You’ve set your PC to a DMZ host and now you can make a team to game with other players.

 Get to know more details of each function and configuration please go to Download Center to download the manual of your product.

 Your feedback helps improve this site.